-On such an complex issue, I think it’s perfectly fine to take a principled stand and choose sides according to your own moral inclination.
+On such a complex issue, I think it’s perfectly fine to take a principled stand and choose sides according to your own moral inclination.
 But once you take a stand, avoid being judgmental.
 The complexity of the problem simply doesn’t give you a solid ground to stand and call others as immoral or misguided.

-We’ll also do ourselves some good if we stop confusing someone’s opposition to death penalty with his/her feelings towards the crime or criminal in question.
+We’ll also do ourselves some good if we stop confusing someone’s opposition to the death penalty with his/her feelings towards the crime or criminal in question.
 One can be against the capital punishment in principle, without condoning the crime.
 Labeling someone as being sympathetic to a criminal is highly unproductive.
 You have lost the argument as soon as you resort to such tactics.

-I don’t have a strong opinion on the issue, and would like to get more clarity.
+I don’t have a strong opinion on the issue and would like to get more clarity.
 Hence, this post.
 For the sake of taking a side, I am not entirely convinced by those opposing death penalty.
 I, for one, think that death penalty serves a well-justified purpose in the current criminal justice system.

 First, let’s take the strongest (according to me) argument of wrongful execution.
 This is one argument that I find hard to counter.
 Opponents of capital punishment often argue with statistics of innocent people that have been wrongfully convicted, mainly because of the inefficiencies in the police and judiciary.
 Another layer in this argument is that of judicial bias against a particular class/religion/race/community.
-The problem is further compounded by the irreversibility of death penalty.
+The problem is further compounded by the irreversibility of the death penalty.
 Once a wrongful execution is carried out, it’s done.
 There is no correction mechanism here.
 And that’s why I feel unsure while opposing this line of argument.

 But then, these are the arguments for serious judicial reforms in a country, aren’t they?
-Why are we confusing them with arguments against death penalty?
-You can’t argue to abolish a construct when the root cause of problem lies somewhere else.
-These arguments would make an excellent case for judicial reforms, perhaps not for opposing death penalty.
+Why are we confusing them with arguments against the death penalty?
+You can’t argue to abolish a construct when the root cause of the problem lies somewhere else.
+These arguments would make an excellent case for judicial reforms, perhaps not for opposing the death penalty.
 Isn’t it the minimum responsibility of a judicial system that an innocent is never convicted in the first place?
-Not even for general imprisonment, let alone for death sentence.
+Not even for general imprisonment, let alone for a death sentence.